capire/samples/readme.md

 # Welcome to cap/samples

-Find here a collection of samples for the [SAP Cloud Application Programming Model](https://cap.cloud.sap) organized in a simplistic [monorepo setup](about/samples.md#all-in-one-monorepo).
+Find here a collection of samples for the [SAP Cloud Application Programming Model](https://cap.cloud.sap) organized in a simple [monorepo setup](about/samples.md#all-in-one-monorepo).

 ![](https://github.com/capire/samples/workflows/Tests/badge.svg)